Skip to content

 About

-Elizabeth has held a postdoctoral fellowship at the University of Chicago, with affiliations in the Department of Romance Languages and Literatures and the Center for the Study of Gender and Sexuality, and has been appointed affiliated scholar at the Research Institute for Sustainability in Potsdam.
-Elizabeth has taught environmental humanities, CAS, and sociology courses both at the University of Chicago and at the School of the Art Institute and currently serves as the creative writing and arts editor of Ecozon@: European Journal of Literature, Culture and Environment.
+Elizabeth teaches in the English Writing, Literature, and Publishing Department at the American University of Rome and has previously taught courses in creative ecology, CAS, and sociology at the University of Chicago and at the School of the Art Institute.
+They held a postdoctoral fellowship at the University of Chicago, with affiliations in the Department of Romance Languages and Literatures and the Center for the Study of Gender and Sexuality, and was also appointed affiliated scholar at the Research Institute for Sustainability in Potsdam.
+Elizabeth serves as the creative writing and arts editor of

 for multispecies liberated futures

-© 2023 | Elizabeth Tavella, PhD
+Elizabeth Tavella, PhD

 Loading Comments...